Energy in Lithuania: Fuel types

+Fossil fuels

 Natural gas

 In order to break down Gazprom's monopoly in the natural gas market of Lithuania, Klaipėda LNG FSRU, the first large scale LNG import terminal in the Baltic region, was built in port of Klaipėda in 2014.

 Equinor will be supplying 540 million cubic meters of natural gas annually from 2015 until 2020.

 The terminal is able to meet all of Lithuania's demand, and 90% of Latvia's and Estonia's national demand in the future.

-Gas Interconnection Poland–Lithuania (GIPL), also known as the Lithuania–Poland pipeline, a natural gas pipeline interconnection between Lithuania and Poland is under construction and is expected to be finished by 2021.
+Gas Interconnection Poland–Lithuania (GIPL), also known as the Lithuania–Poland pipeline, a natural gas pipeline interconnection between Lithuania and Poland was completed and became operational on 1 May 2022.
+The capacity is 1.9 billion cubic metres per year.
+EUR 266.3 million co-financing was received from the EU Budget.

+Work increasing the capacity through the Lithuania–Latvia Interconnection is being undertaken in 2023 at a cost of EUR 10.2 million.

+AB Amber Grid, the Lithuanian gas transmission system operator, is responsible for the safe and reliable transmission of natural gas through high-pressure pipelines.

-Natural gas companies in Lithuania include Lietuvos Dujos.
+Natural gas companies in Lithuania include Lietuvos Dujos and Ignitis.